xaya/xaya_docs/interface.md

 `game-block-attach` for it; the game engine might then decide *again* that it is not up-to-date with it, and request updates a second time.)
-It is a good strategy to remember the target hash returned from `game_send_updates` and to either not request more updates until the game state has been updated to that block, or to request future updates with `FROM-BLOCK` set to this hash.
+It is a good strategy to remember the target hash returned from `game_sendupdates` and to either not request more updates until the game state has been updated to that block, or to request future updates with `FROM-BLOCK` set to this hash.